 What happens when a character meets his creepy double?
 It is not unusual for an author to create a character to serve as a foil for the protagonist to emphasize, through contrast, traits that reveal distinctive qualities of the main character.
 In the books we read for this course, characters meet and confront their distorted selves, and we will explore the consequences of these encounters.
 Texts may include the following: selections from The Complete Works of Edgar Allan Poe, Song of Solomon by Morrison, and Richard III by Shakespeare.
 Writing will include analytical essays, emulative pieces, and a personal essay.
 We will also view films that complement the themes addressed in the texts.

-Summer reading book: The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louise Stevenson
+Summer reading: The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson

-In this workshop class students read short works of fiction by twentieth century and contemporary writers for inspiration and as models of the craft.
-Most of this writing-intensive class, though, will be spent producing and discussing student writing.
-Students are responsible for responding to each other’s work in workshop format and in brief blog posts.
-In looking at the elements of fiction writing and learning how to construct plot, develop character, and craft effective sentences, students will also hone their analytical reading skills and their ability to discuss fiction in illuminating ways.
+In this workshop course, students read one novel and several short works of fiction by twentieth-century and contemporary writers for inspiration and as models of the craft.
+Most of this writing-intensive course, though, will be spent producing and discussing student writing.
+Students are responsible for responding to each other’s work in workshop format and in brief online posts.
+In studying the elements of fiction writing and learning how to construct plot, develop character, and craft effective sentences, students will also hone their analytical reading skills and their ability to discuss fiction in illuminating ways.

-Summer reading books: Bird by Bird: Some Instructions on Writing and Life by Anne Lamott and selected short stories.
+Summer reading: Bird by Bird: Some Instructions on Writing and Life by Anne Lamott and selected short stories.

 Law, Literature, and Social Justice

-This course will explore the intersection between literary and legal studies with a particular focus on social justice and to what degree the legal system achieves it.
+This course will explore the intersection between literary and legal studies with a particular focus on social justice and to what degree the legal system rights previous wrongs.
 Through literature (and perhaps a film or two), we will examine the role of law in the structure of institutions, relationships, and political/personal power.
 We will consider the history of our legal system and how it has impacted and served various groups in different ways.
-Texts may include Njal’s Saga (author unknown), Just Mercy by Stevenson, Nuts by Topor, One Flew Over the Cuckoo’s Nest by Kesey, and The Shawshank Redemption by King (film version).
+Texts may include Njal’s Saga (author unknown), The Trial by Franz Kafka, Nuts by Topor, One Flew Over the Cuckoo’s Nest by Kesey, and The Shawshank Redemption by Stephen King (film version).